creativetechnologylab/CTLPrinter/README.md

 ### Mac OS

-Install the .pkg file found in /Drivers/MacOS
+Install the .pkg file found in `/Drivers/MacOS`

 ### Raspberry Pi

-Download the zip folder found in /Drivers/RaspberryPi
+From terminal, open the folder `/Drivers/RaspberryPi` and then run `sudo ./install.sh`

+After this completes, go to `localhost:631/admin/` in chromium and add the printer that resembles something like **Star TSP143...**

+Choose the model `Star TSP100 Cutter` when prompted and then set default media size to something like `72x200mm`

 ## Usage